-In addition, Ice Lance also has a fairly fast travel speed, and should always follow up any Flurry cast with Brain Freeze.
+In addition, Ice Lance also has a fairly fast travel speed, and should always follow up any Flurry.
 Winter's Chill will consider the target frozen—Ice Lance will Shatter and gain the triple damage benefit, just as if it were cast under Fingers of Frost.
 And again, since Frost's spells calculate their Critical status on the moment of impact, you should cast it immediately afterwards rather than wait for Winter's Chill to apply to the target.
 The travel time involved will make sure your Ice Lance always benefits from frozen status.
 Waiting will make you miss the window.

 Technically, there are a few soft caps, yes.
 They are not obtainable caps, and should not be worried about.
 Regardless, they are here for the sake of information.